School Principal

 Oversee and lead an entire school district, making strategic decisions that affect multiple schools, staff, and the educational curriculum.

-In employment of instructional education occupations over the next decade
+in employment of instructional education occupations over the next decade

-For educational leadership occupations, ranging from $89K to $101K averages
+for educational leadership occupations, ranging from $89K to $101K averages

-Predicted annually over the next decade in educational leadership roles
+predicted annually over the next decade in educational leadership roles

 U.S. Bureau of Labor Statistics

-For a career in school administration, pursuing a Master's degree is highly beneficial, as it equips you with essential management skills, an understanding of educational policies, and leadership strategies necessary for effective school administration.
-Additionally, obtaining a Doctorate can further enhance your expertise, opening doors to higher-level positions and offering opportunities to significantly influence educational practices and policies.
+For a career in school administration, pursuing a master's degree is highly beneficial, as it equips you with essential management skills, an understanding of educational policies, and leadership strategies necessary for effective school administration.
+Additionally, obtaining a doctorate can further enhance your expertise, opening doors to higher-level positions and offering opportunities to significantly influence educational practices and policies.

 This certification ensures you have the necessary management skills and educational knowledge.
 The process usually involves completing an accredited administrative preparation program and passing relevant exams.